 Many people are sentenced to serve a term of probation either after serving time in jail or instead of serving jail time.
 Although the laws that govern probation vary between jurisdictions, it is possible to draw some general conclusions about how to get off probation early.

 Perhaps the most important factor when it comes to getting off probation early is knowing the law in your jurisdiction.
 It should be easy enough to look up the pertinent laws online.
 Alternatively, get in touch with your lawyer who can probably offer plenty of advice about methods for ending probation early.

 Early Termination of Probation

 Not every jurisdiction allows the probation period to end early.
 In some places, being sentenced to six months of probation means that every minute of that time must be served.
 Other places are more lenient.
 To qualify for early termination, several qualifications usually have to be met.
-Most courts do not grant defendants with the “right” to have their probation term ended early.
-Instead the defendant must have good reasons for needing to end probation early and has to comply with a number of stipulations.
+Most courts do not grant defendants the “right” to have their probation term ended early.
+Instead, the defendant must have good reasons for needing to end probation early and has to comply with a number of stipulations.

 Typical Requirements for Early Termination